Beyond black holes: Universal properties of 'ultra-massive' spacetimes: Discussion

 An important remark is that the numbers provided in the Introduction and in \cite{Snew} for the total mass of ultra-massive spherically symmetric spacetimes do not take into account the expansion of the Universe, which may change the picture in several respects, see also \cite{ZCGHSW}.

-It would be very interesting to identify explicit examples of ultra-massive spacetimes without spherical symmetry, for its own sake and also to gain a better intuition about their general properties and behaviours.
+It would be very interesting to identify explicit examples of ultra-massive spacetimes without spherical symmetry ---or alternatively to disprove their existence---, for its own sake and also to gain a better intuition about their general properties and behaviours.
 In particular, another important question that arises is whether or not ultra-massive spacetimes may have an event horizon of an asymptotically de Sitter future infinity, or they will always lead to a universal singularity as in the examples presented in \cite{Snew}.

 In this paper I have concentrated in the {\em future} case, that is to say, concerning marginally future-trapped surfaces.
 However, the past case could also lead to interesting conclusions.
 Observe that in that case the area of the MTSs along past GHS will actually increase towards the future.